Data and annotations in CyanoBase (September 2009)

 Spontaneous mutations occur at a rate of 1 in 10^5 to 10^8 and contribute to random population variation.

-that is, if we suppose the lowest mutation ration, one mutation in every 100mio base pairs 100.000.000, in other words, 2,5 mutations per cell cycle.
+that is, if we suppose the lowest mutation ration, one mutation in every 100 mio base pairs 100.000.000, in other words, 1 mutation per 50 cell cycles.

 The history suggested by Proterozoic fossils is that cyanobacteria evolved early and quickly, and then just sat there, changing little over the eons.
 Many features of cyanobacterial biology are conserved across the entire phylum and so must already have been present when blue-greens began to diversify.
 Why should fossils from a 1.5-billionyear-old tidal flat look just like the cells observed in coastal mats today?
 The paleontological observation of long-term cyanobacterial stasis is particularly puzzling because we know that bacteria can evolve rapidly.